robertwayne/template-axum-htmx-tailwind/README.md

 ## Notes

-- Internally caches JavaScript and CSS files, compressing them with at startup with `brotli` at max compression level.
+- Internally caches asset files to serve from RAM.
+JavaScript and CSS files are pre-compressed at startup with `brotli` with max compression level.
 - Compresses HTML fragments with `brotli` at a lower compression level via `tower-compression` at runtime.
 - Sets Cache-Control headers for CSS, JS, WEBP, SVG, and WOFF2 by default.